GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Having a system architect is the most important single step toward conceptual integrity.
-After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
+> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
 >
-> ~ *Fred Brooks*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts